Ashish-gaba/movie-recommender-system/README.md

 ---

-## 📣 Contributing

-Pull requests are welcome!
-For major changes, please open an issue first to discuss what you would like to change.

----

-## 📜 License

-This project is licensed under the MIT License.

 ## Jupyter Notebook: `movie-recommender-system.ipynb`

 This notebook contains the full data preprocessing and feature engineering pipeline used to generate the `movies.pkl` and `similarity.pkl` files required by the Streamlit app.